jacintak/jacintak.github.io/model/index.md

 > as a side note, the models that entomologists and herpetologists use have a common history but the uptake and use of these models differs between these taxonomic groups.
 Marine biologists seem to be more interested in growth and assimilation of mass, which have different patterns to development rate.

 ### Incorporating adaptive responses
 An important part of modelling life cycles, especially for insects, is to include their adaptive developmental responses to the environment.
-Insect development is not independent of their environment.
-Insects have dormancy responses that can have major consequences for the developmental trajectory through time.
+Insect dormancy responses  can have major consequences for the developmental trajectory through time.
 I included different types of dormancy responses in my model and I could run sensitivity analyses to see if these responses consequently affected phenology.
 Modelling diapause responses is an ongoing and active body of work.

 ### So how does the model work?

 1. The development model is parameterised for the developmental traits of the target organism.
 For example, I was looking at variation within and among species, so I had different model parameters for different species and the geographical regions they are found in.
 The units of development rate are % per hour.
 2. The model works in time steps from the start (oviposition) and end (hatching) of development.
-For each unit of time (hour in this example), development rate at the is calculated based on the soil temperature at that time.
+For each unit of time (hour in this example), development rate is calculated based on the soil temperature at that time.
 Any adaptive responses that modify the calculated development rate, like dormancy, are applied at this step.
 3. Development rate at each time step is cumulatively added until development has reached 100 %.
 The time at which this occurs is recorded.

 In addition to the assumptions of the developmental model used to calculate development rate, this modelling approach has several assumptions to consider.
 Here is a non-exhaustive list: